GMC Logo

 When you should raise a concern with us

-Our job is to make sure that doctors on the medical register are fit to practise.
-We don’t investigate doctors for making mistakes unless we think these mistakes are part of a pattern of unsafe behaviour.
+Our job is to make sure that doctors, physician associates and anaesthesia associates on the register are fit to practise.
+We don’t investigate people for making mistakes unless we think these mistakes are part of a pattern of unsafe behaviour.

 We can’t: